In radical inclusion of all of the Creator’s people who are historically left out by systems and policy makers.

 Every person has inherent worth and sacred dignity.

-Our pain is interconnected.
+Faith communities must be committed to untethering our theology from the fraudulent notion of White Supremacy.
 Race, class, geography, and partisanship have been systematically manipulated in our communities to limit our ability to achieve what our communities need.

 Policy and public decision-making are moral choices about who we are as people.

 Faith leaders and organizations need to build power to shape policy and hold public officials accountable for the common good.